Sporobolus anglicus

-Sporobolus anglicus (common cordgrass) is a species of cordgrass that originated in southern England in about 1870 and is a neonative species in Britain.
-It was reclassified as Sporobolus anglicus after a taxonomic revision in 2014, but Spartina anglica is still in common usage.
-It is an allotetraploid species derived from the hybrid Sporobolus × townsendii, which arose when the European native cordgrass Sporobolus maritimus (Small Cordgrass) hybridised with the introduced American Sporobolus alterniflorus (Smooth Cordgrass).
+Sporobolus anglicus (common cordgrass) is a hybrid-derived species of cordgrass that originated in southern England in about 1870 and is a neonative species in Britain.
+It was reclassified as Sporobolus anglicus after a taxonomic revision in 2014, but its previous name, Spartina anglica is still in common usage.
+It is an allotetraploid species derived from the hybrid Sporobolus × townsendii, which arose when the European native cordgrass Sporobolus maritimus (small cordgrass) hybridized with the introduced American Sporobolus alterniflorus (smooth cordgrass).

-It is a herbaceous perennial plant growing 0.4–1.3 m tall, yellowish green in spring and summer, and turning light brown in autumn and winter.
+Common cordgrass is a herbaceous perennial plant growing 0.4–1.3 m tall.
+Its foliage consists of round stems that are yellowish green in spring and summer, and turns light brown in autumn and winter.
 The leaves are 20–60 cm long, and 1.5 cm broad at the base, tapering to a point.
-It produces flowers and seeds on only one side of the stalk.
+It produces flowers and seeds on only one side of the stem.
 The flowers are a yellowish-green, turning brown by the winter.

 Invasive problems

-Sporobolus anglica was at first seen as a valuable new species for coastal erosion control, its dense root systems binding coastal mud and the stems increasing silt deposition, thereby assisting in land reclamation from the sea.
-As a result, it was widely planted at coastal sites throughout the British Isles, and has colonised large areas of tidal mudflats, becoming an invasive species.
+Sporobolus anglicus was at first seen as a valuable species for coastal erosion control.
+Its dense root systems bind coastal mud and the stems increase silt deposition, thereby assisting in land reclamation from the sea.
+It was widely planted at coastal sites throughout the British Isles, and has colonized large areas of tidal mudflats, becoming an invasive species.
 New colonies may take some time to become established, but once they do, vegetative spread by rhizomes is rapid, smothering natural ecosystems and preventing birds such as waders from feeding.
 In some areas, however, a natural dieback of unknown cause has reversed the spread, and artificial control is no longer necessary where this dieback has occurred.

-It has also been introduced to Asia, Australia, New Zealand and North America, where it has proved to be a serious invasive species causing extensive damage to natural saltmarsh ecosystems in all areas.
+Sporobolus anglicus has also been introduced to Asia, Australia, New Zealand and North America, where it has proved to be a serious invasive species causing extensive damage to natural saltmarsh ecosystems in many areas.